 The warmer season is better if you want to go diving, because the water will have calmed down and the visibility will have improved.
 There are also more sea turtles around.

-Lizzie, Latin America Specialist
+Lizzie, Latin America and Polar Specialist

 There isn’t really an optimum time to visit the Galapagos Islands: different months bring different experiences.
 Personally, I love visiting in April when the waved albatrosses generally arrive on the island of Española, and you can observe them reacquainting themselves with their partners amid much honking and clattering of beaks.